 Community Engaged Learning (CEL) Days are those co-curricular service learning events that allow students to learn, serve and reflect on an issue together that they care about.
 These days are organized by Bonner Scholars and staff for students who are not in Freshman Seminar Program courses that have linked an academic learning objective to a community need.

 On a typical CEL day, Bonner Scholars gather first year students from a residential floor to learn about the magnitude of their community issue (e.g. local hunger), hear why the College requires this type of experience (a mini lesson on democracy and citizenship), work on a meaningful service project, talk about what they learned from experience, and to see how they can stay involved if they have an interest in doing so.

-Each year, CEL Days focus on a range of community issues–including hunger, homelessness, education, the environment, developmental disabilities, youth development, housing–and much more.
-The vast majority of these take place at Bonner Scholar sites–non profits that host Bonner Teams that work on critical community issues on a weekly basis.
+Each year, CEL Days focus on a range of community issues including hunger, homelessness, education, the environment, developmental disabilities, youth development, housing, and much more.
+The vast majority of these take place at Bonner partner sites, nonprofit organizations that host Bonner Community Scholar Teams that work on critical community issues on a weekly basis.
 A sample of some of our favorite and annual CEL Days appears below.

 Dr. Seuss Day

 Over 50 TCNJ students travel to our K-8 partner school in Trenton (Hedgepeth-Williams) where they run Dr Seuss themed workshops that promote literacy and stress the importance of education.
 For example, in the “Oh, The Places You’ll Go” session TCNJ students read with their younger partners and encourage them to think about their goals.
 In “There’s a Wocket in My Pocket”, the K-8 students are asked to use their imagination and rhyming skills to come up with their own fictional characters.